camunda/camunda-docs-manual/content/reference/bpmn20/events/conditional-events.md

     .setVariables(variableMap)
     .evaluateStartConditions();
 ```
-Providing one or more variables is obligatory.
-Those variables are used to evaluate the conditions.
+The provided variables are used to evaluate the conditions.
 Also they are passed as variables to the newly created process instances.
 The XML representation of a conditional start event is the normal start event declaration with a conditionalEventDefinition child-element.

 Optional: Adding `variableName` attribute to `conditionalEventDefinition` allows to specify a variable name on which a condition of a conditional event should be evaluated exclusively.